 I begged God to kill me that night.
 I was laying on my parents’ couch ringing in the New Year and wishing for an end.
 Seeing trauma and abuse for what it is, comes and goes in waves.
 Like healing.
+Healing from trauma is not easy.
 It’s challenging to disentangle yourself from traumatic events and abusive relationships but not impossible.
 Many who end up in relationships with narcissists, for example, come to see the patterns that kept them hooked began within their own family or circle of friends.
 Being a highly sensitive and empathetic person can make you more attractive to individuals healing from trauma, even their own.
 The highs and lows of an emotionally and mentally debilitating relationship affects everything from your self-worth to your work productivity.

 At times family, good friends, and beloved ones may not understand your healing process.
 The lingering effects of trauma helped me renew my faith and commit to a life with Jehovah.
 It has come with its challenges.
-Overcoming PTSD, releasing feelings of unworthiness and letting go of the cycle happen slowly.
+Overcoming PTSD, releasing feelings of unworthiness and letting the cycle go happen slowly.
 Relationships, in general, are challenging, and overcoming abuse – whether physical, emotional, verbal or sexual – will not be any different.

 But there is hope.

 The first and hardest step is to recognize the trauma and abuse.
 Seeing it for what it is will take listening to your own intuition and feelings.
 Over time, the patterns will become apparent.
 Acknowledging and accepting the events that brought on the pain will mean creating distance between yourself and the individuals involved.
 If it’s a family member, this can be a challenge because as a society we’re taught familial ties are sacred.
 Figuring out how to best protect yourself and your mental health will be a continuous process.
 There have been a number of things that have helped me in this journey and I hope will help you bring peace back into your life too.

 Pray, pray, pray